punchtera/algoritms-go/README.md

 for cleaning dependencies `go mod tidy` for adding the module to the work directory (inside the specific module folder) `go work use .`

+__run__

+if one wants to execute a program, it need to change the package to main build the package typing `go build *.go` and then execute the generated binary passing the arguments using  `go run *.exe`